- Class: Mammalia

 Sunrise, sunset.
 Rodrigues fruit bats are most active at dawn, at dusk, and at night.

 Oh, rats!
 While habitat destruction is a constant threat, Rodrigues fruit bats face predators such as rats and mynah birds.
 Humans also hunt them for food.
 Because of fear that a natural disaster such as a hurricane could wipe out the small population of Rodrigues fruit bats on their native island, conservationists initially brought the Rodrigues fruit bat into protective care.
-About 80 percent of the species is part of a single colony on Rodrigues Island.
+About 80 percent of the population is part of a single colony on Rodrigues Island.

 Scents and sensibilities As frugivores, Rodriguez fruit bats do not need echolocation to find moving food (such as insects).
 Instead, they have good vision and sense of smell, which allows them to find a meal.
 Since scent marking is used to designate territories, olfactory communication also must play a role in fruit bat society.

 Girls, girls, girls.
 A dominant male will select and breed with a harem of 8 to 10 females, while nonbreeding males roost elsewhere.
-Like most bat species, Rodrigues fruit bats reproduce slowly, with females bearing only one pup per year.
+Like most bats, Rodrigues fruit bats reproduce slowly, with females bearing only one pup per year.
 The babies are born fully furred, with their eyes open.
 They are alert, but their wings are underdeveloped.
 After two to three months, pups are flying and fully weaned, although they still roost with their mothers.
 They do not become fully independent until 6 to 12 months of age.

 AT THE ZOO